icis4/yat/trunk/YAT/!-Doc.User/YAT Release Notes_limited to 64k for SourceForge online 'ReadMe'.txt

      #345, #382, #385, #387, #401, #442).
 To prevent this issue, refrain from disconnecting a
      device while its port is open.
 Or, manually close the port after the device got disconnected.
 - The \!(PortSettings()) keyword is yet limited to serial COM ports (feature request #71).
-- Serial COM port break states may not be supported on certain hardware, e.g. USB/RS-232 converters.
 - USB Ser/HID only runs on Windows; use of 'LibUsb'/'LibUsbDotNet' and significant migration work of implementation and test environment would be needed to run it on unixoids (feature request #119).
 - Line content and EOL may be sent in two separate chunks, because the parts are handled slightly